Known limitations for Detail 3D

 Contacts

-Generally, the import of forces acting on the base plate by contact is not supported.
-This applies to both the edge-surface contact and the surface-surface contacts.
+Generally, the import of forces acting on the base plate through contact with another steel plate is not supported.
+This applies to both the edge-surface contact and the surface-surface types of contacts.
+Read more in this article.

 Anchoring by member